- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 But do you know who discovered electricity?
 Actually, that’s quite a complicated question.
 Most people give credit to only one person (Benjamin Franklin), which is kind of unfair.

 Many other scientists used Franklin’s experiments to study electricity, and some of them were able to invent different forms of electricity.
-Let’s dig deeper and find out who those scientists were and what their contribution was.
+Let’s dig deeper to find out who those scientists were and what their contributions were.

 Electricity Before 2,600 Years